TerminalDZ/TerminalDZ/README.md

 HTML, CSS, JavaScript, PHP, Laravel, NodeJS, Botble CMS, MySQL, and others.
-Additionally, I have the ability to understand user needs and translate them into smooth and responsive user interfaces.
-I am committed to developing best practices in design and development, as well as implementing cuttingedge innovations to improve user experience and website performance.
+Additionally, I have the ability to understand user needs and translate them into smooth and responsive user interfaces, I am committed to developing best practices in design and development, as well as implementing cuttingedge innovations to improve user experience and website performance.